What Is an Email Client?

 Some email clients come only with the most essential features, while others support things like encryption, contact management, out-of-office responses, phishing filtering, image blocking, and others.

-When choosing among the best email clients for Windows 10, you should first decide whether you’re willing to spend any money on an email client or not.
+When choosing among the best email clients for Windows 10 and 11, you should first decide whether you’re willing to spend any money on an email client or not.
 Although excellent free Windows 10 email clients are easy to find these days, but paid desktop email clients are often more polished and come with professional support.

 We present the top 7 best email clients for Windows 10.
 Our selection is based on customer reviews and our desire to feature something for everyone.

 Inspired by the Sparrow email client for macOS, Mailbird is an award-winning email client for the windows operating system that differentiates itself from other email clients by having a simple design and focusing on speed and usability.
-With Mailbird, you can manage all your emails and contacts from multiple email accounts easily in one unified inbox and integrate apps like Facebook, Dropbox, Asana, or Google Calendar with a click of a button.
+With Mailbird, you can manage all your emails and contacts from multiple email accounts easily in one unified inbox and integrate apps like Facebook, Dropbox, Asana, or Google Calendar with a click of a button (learn more about how Mailbird filters work).

 Mailbird is known for being extremely efficient, and the email client barely consumes any significant amount of processing power even when it’s connected to several dozens of email accounts at the same time, along with a few apps.
 You can try Mailbird for free forever, but it’s necessary to purchase a license to enjoy all of its features.
 You can either pay annually or pay only once to save money in the long run.